coq/coq/doc/sphinx/language/core/inductive.rst

 to know the predicate :math:`P` to be proved by case analysis.
 In the general case where :math:`I` is an inductively defined :math:`n`-ary relation, :math:`P` is a predicate over :math:`n+1` arguments: the :math:`n` first ones correspond to the arguments of :math:`I` (parameters excluded), and the last one corresponds to object :math:`m`.
-Coq can sometimes infer this predicate but sometimes not.
+Rocq can sometimes infer this predicate but sometimes not.
 The concrete syntax for describing this predicate uses the :math:`\as…\In…\return` construction.
 For instance, let us assume that :math:`I` is an unary predicate